zak-45/WLEDVideoSync/README.md

                 select 'queue', this will open a preview window with default image and waiting to receive images from other processes (e.g: text animation ...)
         Preview: True or False, if True a cast preview window will be displayed
-        Format: 'gdigrab' for Win and 'x11grab' for Linux when want to cast Window/Desktop
+        Format: 'gdigrab' for Win and 'x11grab' for Linux when want to cast Window/Desktop using av methode
-        Codec: PyAV codec used, let it to 'libx264rgb' for now Screenarea / monitor number: select monitor number and click to SCREENAREA button to make area selection
+        Codec: PyAV codec used, let it to 'libx264rgb' for now Screenarea / monitor number: select monitor number and click to SCREENAREA button to make area selection (has some trouble on macOS)
         Output: give file name or rtsp, udp etc ... to stream input.
 For future use.-->*Protocol
         format: Pyav format
         Codec: Pyav codec